June 30, 2025

 Also Read: Applicant Tracking System (ATS) Implementation

-When Opting Out Might Make Sense
+When Opting Out Of A Ai Resume Screening Might Make Sense

 For some candidates, opting out of AI resume screening could be a strategic move.
 However, this decision should be based on specific circumstances and career contexts.
 Here are a few situations where opting out might be beneficial: